lucasbogo/python-observer/README.md

 # python-observer
 Observer pattern for didatic project

-The user that wants (None= not required) to receive a notification everytime the wanted product is in stock, will receive the mentioned notification trough the observer patter.
+The user that wants to receive a notification everytime the wanted product is in stock, will receive the mentioned notification trough the observer patter.
 <br>
 <br>